Real Talk 15th December 2022 by Jade Carpenter

-Are You In A New Season Of Your Life?
+Are You In A New Era Of Your Life?

 Jade Carpenter on pressing play on a brand-new phase of life.